ualibraries/filesender-phpfpm/README.md

-# filesender-phpfpm:2.0-beta2
+# filesender-phpfpm:2.0-beta2 #
+[TOC]
+# Info
+# Dependencies
+# Environment Variables
+# simplesamlphp
+# shibboleth

-## Info
+## Info ##
 Docker image of filesender running within php-fpm, with nginx listening in front.

 This is the 2.0-beta2 production release of filesender, which can use  simplesamlphp or shibboleth for authentication.

-## Dependencies
+## Dependencies ##
 Filesender requires the following environment dependencies:
 1. An smtp server to send emails.
 For the examples located in the compose/ directory, they use a gmail test account.
 For a production deployment an organization's smtp server should be used.
-2. If using shibboleth authentication instead of simplesamlphp, a public IP address to send saml payloads to, ie not one of the [private IPs](https://en.wikipedia.org/wiki/Private_network) beginning with 10.x, 172.x, or 192.168.x.
+* If using shibboleth authentication instead of simplesamlphp, a public IP address to send saml payloads to, ie not one of the [private IPs](https://en.wikipedia.org/wiki/Private_network) beginning with 10.x, 172.x, or 192.168.x.
 If the docker image is running on a private IP behind a router NAT, it might be possible for the router to forward the saml payloads through https to the private IP as long as the router has been given a public IP.
 For production deployments, a ssl cert associated with a public DNS entry is the ideal situation.
-3. For production deployments, planned disk capacity to store uploaded files.
+* For production deployments, planned disk capacity to store uploaded files.

-## Environment Variables
+## Environment Variables ##

 The following environment variables control the docker setup: